Genus three embedded doubly periodic minimal surfaces with parallel ends: Introduction

 Connor and Weber showed the existence of these surfaces in a small neighborhood of their limit as a foliation of $\R^3$ by vertical planes.
 This result significantly expands the known parameters for which these surfaces exist.
 As $\lambda\rightarrow0$, $M_{\lambda}$ limits as a foliation of vertical planes, the Connor-Weber limit.
-As $\lambda\rightarrow1$, $M_{\lambda}$ limits as two copies of a genus one Scherk surface glued together end-to-end.
+Numerical experiments indicate that, as $\lambda\rightarrow1$, $M_{\lambda}$ limits as two copies of a genus one Scherk surface glued together end-to-end.

 Weber \cite{web} constructed a two-parameter family of triply periodic minimal surfaces of genus 5, which is intuitively considered as the result of adding two handles to a family of Schwarz CLP surfaces.
 See Figure~\ref{fg:tpms}.
 The surfaces $M_{\lambda}$ can be considered as limiting surfaces of these triply periodic minimal surfaces.